Table of Content:

 To install the HEAD version, install

-from AUR with your favorite AUR helper:
+your favorite AUR helper:

 yay -S elvish-git